department-of-veterans-affairs/vets-website/content/pages/healthcare/apply.md

 <dd>Atlanta, GA 30329</dd>
 </dl>

-**4. Apply in person.** Go to your nearest VA medical center or clinic.
+**Or, apply in person.** Go to your nearest VA medical center or clinic.
 Bring the 10-10EZ with you.<br />
 [Find a VA medical center or clinic near you](https://www.vets.gov/facilities).<br />
 [Download the 10-10EZ](http://www.va.gov/vaforms/medical/pdf/1010EZ-fillable.pdf)